-Action Steps In-Process Indicators In-Process Reporting Frequency Delivery Method Quarter 1 Q1 Progress Quarter 2 Q2 Tracking Quarter 3 Q3 Quarter 4 Q4 2.9 Ensure teachers have access to real-time data specific to black students in order to have effective data chats and targeted support for improved learning. % of teachers with access to real-time data specific to black students with personalized plans Semester Informal Report 100% of teachers have daily access to real-time data on the black students in their classes, though the personalized plans are under development 100% of teachers have daily access to real-time data on the black students in their classes, though the personalized plans are under development and % of black students with personalized plans who are now making adequate academic progress (no early warning indicators) Semester Informal Report Personalized planning tool under development Tool under development, though 21.2% of black students across all grades have no early warning indicators 2.12 Ensure that black students are participating in extended learning opportunities before and after # and % of black students who are not on track / ES, MS, HS Quarterly Informal Report determine cons m formed to istent measures oss grade levels all grades hav warning indic students across e an academic ator related to spected grades school and in the extended school year program (Summer Bridge) through recruitment and targeted resources. # and % of black students not on track who are attending Extended Learning Programs.
-Quarterly Informal Report tracking system programs tha students who developing a for after-school it matches the are off track to dance in ELP 2.13 Establish an online, Open Access Extended Learning Program to support students who need to re- learn key skills and standards (a Restorative Academic Practices Creation of new program Annually Presentation of program Estimated 40% complete.
-Rollout planned for January 2018 Program - RAPP). # and % of users / access by black students Semester Informal Report No data yet as program is being created No data yet as program is being created
+Action Steps In-Process Indicators In-Process Reporting Frequency Delivery Method Quarter 1 Q1 Progress Quarter 2 Q2 Tracking Quarter 3 Q3 Quarter 4 Q4 personalized plan of support 2.9 Ensure teachers have access to real-time data specific to black students in order to have effective data chats and targeted support for improved learning. % of teachers with access to real-time data specific to black students with personalized plans Semester Informal Report 100% of teachers have daily access to real-time data on the black students in their classes, though the personalized plans are under development 100% of teachers have daily access to real-time data on the black students in their classes, though the personalized plans are under development and % of black students with personalized plans who are now making adequate academic progress (no early warning indicators) Semester Informal Report Personalized planning tool under development Tool under development, though 21.2% of black students across all grades have no early warning indicators 2.12 Ensure that black students are participating in extended learning opportunities before and after # and % of black students who are not on track / ES, MS, HS Quarterly Informal Report determine cons nm formed to sistent measures coss grade levels all grades hav warning indic students across re an academic ator related to spected grades school and in the extended school year program (Summer Bridge) through recruitment and targeted resources. # and % of black students not on track who are attending Extended Learning Programs.
+Quarterly Informal Report tracking system programs tha students who s developing a of for after-school of matches the are off track to dance in ELP 2.13 Establish an online, Open Access Extended Learning Program to support students who need to re- learn key skills and standards (a Creation of new program Annually Presentation of program Estimated 40% complete.
+Rollout planned for January 2018

-In-Process Progress Tracking Action Steps In-Process Indicators Reporting Frequency Delivery Method Quarter 1 Q1 Quarter 2 Q2 Quarter 3 Q3 Quarter 4 Q4 2.14 Identify and monitor the number of minority students participating in enrichment opportunities, such as STEM (Science, Technology, Engineering, and Mathematics) Academies, academic competitions, arts opportunities and clubs. # and % of black students participating in STEM or related enrichment programs / by level Quarterly Informal Report Elementary Schools: 409 students Middle Schools: 778 students 2.15 Ensure that schools with high minority enrollments provide additional, strategically-focused time during and after school to # of schools with high minority enrollments Semester Informal Report 18 (Defined as black enrollment above 40%) 18 (Defined as black enrollment above 40%) support academic interventions and flexible instructional delivery. # of high minority schools offering additional instructional time (extended school day, etc.) Semester Informal Report 14 14 2.16 Partner with families to monitor usage among black students of digital resources that # and % of schools providing these programs Annual Informal Report 100% are provided beyond the school day, such as STEMScopes, Think Through Math, Connect for Success computer (for increased access to iReady, iStation, STMath and # and % of black students participating / users Annual Informal Report New product / service for 2017-18 has been purchased to track this myOn), Math Nation, Reading Plus and Khan Academy. % of black students participating in the programs who have improved their reading or math assessments Annual Research report No reliable data but new product / service for 2017-18 has been purchased to track this
+Action Steps In-Process Indicators In-Process Reporting Frequency Delivery Method Quarter 1 Q1 Progress Quarter 2 Q2 Tracking Quarter 3 Q3 Quarter 4 Q4 Restorative Academic Practices Program - RAPP). # and % of users / access by black students Semester Informal Report No data yet as program is being created No data yet as program is being created 2.14 Identify and monitor the number of minority students participating in enrichment opportunities, such as STEM (Science, Technology, Engineering, and Mathematics) Academies, academic competitions, arts opportunities and clubs. # and % of black students participating in STEM or related enrichment programs / by level Quarterly Informal Report Elementary Schools: 409 students Middle Schools: 778 students opportunities and clubs.
+2.15 Ensure that schools with high minority enrollments provide additional, strategically-focused time during and after school to # of schools with high minority enrollments Semester Informal Report 18 (Defined as black enrollment above 40%) 18 (Defined as black enrollment above 40%) support academic interventions and flexible instructional delivery. # of high minority schools offering additional instructional time (extended school day, etc.) Semester Informal Report 14 14 2.16 Partner with families to monitor usage among black students of digital resources that # and % of schools providing these programs Annual Informal Report 100% are provided beyond the school day, such as STEMScopes, Think Through Math, Connect for Success computer (for increased access to iReady, iStation, STMath and # and % of black students participating / users Annual Informal Report New product / service for 2017-18 has been purchased to track this myOn), Math Nation, Reading Plus and Khan Academy. % of black students participating in the programs who have improved their reading or math assessments Annual Research report No reliable data but new product / service for 2017-18 has been